bihorac-LAB/Exposome/README.md

-# iSEDH
+# iSDoH

-iSEDH is the abbreviation of Intelligent Social and Environmental Determinants of Health
+iSDoH is the abbreviation of Intelligent Social and Environmental Determinants of Health

 ## Background and Introduction